 In systematic reviews of GABA PAMs, adverse events/side effects are less common and less severe for the Z-drugs zolpidem and eszopiclone (Buscemi et al, 2007).
 Controlled studies measuring cognitive and psychomotor function (such as digit-symbol substitution test, and memory) in insomnia patients have only shown next-day deleterious effects consistently after use of flurazepam (very long-acting) or very high doses of other benzodiazepines (Buscemi et al, 2005).
 Evidence for hypnotic effects on next day driving in insomnia patients is limited, however epidemiological studies show that road accidents are increased in people taking benzodiazepines or zopiclone (Barbone et al, 1998; Neutel, 1995).
 Studies in healthy volunteers show that residual effects of drugs for insomnia increase with their half-life duration (Verster et al, 2006).
-Effects of insomnia itself on driving have not been studied but sleep deprivation does impair driving performance (Connor et al, 2002).
+Effects of insomnia itself on driving have not been studied extensively, though sleep deprivation does impair driving performance (Connor et al, 2002).
 In a controlled study of patients with insomnia in a driving simulator there was next-day impairment after zopiclone and lormetazepam but not zolpidem, when compared with placebo (Staner et al, 2005).

-Very low doses of doxepin, (1,2 or 6mg when doxepin acts only as a histamine antagonist) improve sleep in adult and elderly insomnia patients (Yeong et al 2015).
+Very low doses of doxepin, (1,2 or 6mg when doxepin acts only as a histamine antagonist) improve sleep in adult (18-65 years) and elderly (65 years and older) insomnia patients (Yeong et al 2015).
 It has a preferential effect on reducing awakenings in the latter half of the night (Krystal et al 2010) and does not appear to give rise to residual daytime effects (Krystal et al 2011).
 Suvorexant, an antagonist at orexin OR1 and OR2 receptors, improves sleep in adult and elderly insomnia patients.
 It increases subjective total sleep time and decreases subjective wake time in the middle and end of the night and subjective time to sleep onset; a few healthy volunteers had impairment of driving ability 9 hours after higher doses of suvorexant (Vermeeren et al 2015).
-Neither of these two drugs is available in Europe.
+Neither of these drugs is currently available in Europe.

 Recommendations